Laserbeam31/alt-video-system-public/video-rack-documentation.md

 ======================================================

 The BTS rack contains video patching, routing, and multiplexing equipment to facilitate the distribution of real-time feeds from the installed cameras to different places around the theatre and, if necessary, building.
+The rack also contains dedicated VGA distribution equipment to facilitate connection of computers/projectors for presentation/film-screening purposes.

 Multiplexer:
 ------------

-The multiplexer "stitches" together multiple separate incoming composite video feeds into one single composite video output.
+The multiplexer "stitches together" multiple separate incoming composite video feeds into one single composite video output.
 This is useful for routing multiple video feeds, as one composite stream, to zones such as the SM monitor and the DSM monitor.

 In its usual mode of operation, the multiplexer outputs a 4x4 grid of the main stage camera, SR wing camera, SL wing camera, and runaround camera.
 Each